Frequently Asked Questions 3

 -

-A: Uglis come from a tree grown in East India
+A: Uglis come from a tree grown in East India and parts of the

-and parts of the Caribbean.
-The flesh combines the flavours of orange, tangerine and
+Caribbean.
+The flesh combines the flavours of orange, tangerine and grapefruit.
+It is very nice

-grapefruit.
-It is very nice eaten for desserts and when used in fruit
+eaten for desserts and when used in fruit salads.

-salads. return to
+return to top

 -

-Q: How can I
+Q: How can I store

-store meringues?
+meringues?

 -

-A: Obviously meringues are better eaten as
+A: Obviously meringues are better eaten as fresh as possible, but

-fresh as possible, but you should be able to keep them for a few days if you store them in a
+you should be able to keep them for a few days if you store them in a really airtight tin.

-really airtight tin.
-Meringues absorb moisture very easily and this causes them to
+Meringues absorb moisture very easily and this causes them to disintergrate.
+If this does

-disintergrate.
-If this does happen, fold the pieces into some whipped cream, and serve with
+happen, fold the pieces into some whipped cream, and serve with fresh fruit for a

-top
+return to top

 -

-Q: Why is the
+Q: Why is the bottom of my flan

-bottom of my flan pastry wet and soggy?
+pastry wet and soggy?

 -

-A: While preparing your flan, put a baking
+A: While preparing your flan, put a baking sheet in the pre-set

-sheet in the pre-set oven and let it become thoroughly hot.
-Then put a second baking sheet with
+oven and let it become thoroughly hot.
+Then put a second baking sheet with the flan on top of

-the flan on top of the hot baking sheet already in the oven.
-This will give additional heat
+the hot baking sheet already in the oven.
+This will give additional heat from below, ensuring

-underneath. return to
+return to top

 -

-Q: Why are my
+Q: Why are my sponge cakes damp when

 -

-A: Sponge cakes, unlike fruit cakes really are
+A: Sponge cakes, unlike fruit cakes really are much better if

-completely cold before storing.
-Otherwise, condensation will make it damp, particularly if you
+storing.
+Otherwise, condensation will make it damp, particularly if you wrap it in foil or

-wrap it in foil or greaseproof paper in the tin.
-Wetness can also occur if you use oil, rather
+greaseproof paper in the tin.
+Wetness can also occur if you use oil, rather than butter, or if

-than butter, or if you use whipped cream filling which soaks in. return to
+you use whipped cream filling which soaks in.

-top
+return to top

 -

-duck eggs for my young children?
+Q: Can I cook duck eggs for my young

 -

-A: You can substitute duck eggs for hen eggs
+A: You can substitute duck eggs for hen eggs in recipes for

-though, as they really are too rich. return to
+really are too rich.

-top
+return to top

 -

-Q: How can I stop
+Q: How can I stop a skin forming on

-a skin forming on top of my onion soup when I add fresh cream?
+top of my onion soup when I add fresh cream?

 -

-A: Try whipping double cream very lightly and
+A: Try whipping double cream very lightly and then adding a

-forming. return to
+return to top

 -

-Q: Is there a
+Q: Is there a substitute for vinegar

-substitute for vinegar as I am allergic to it?
+as I am allergic to it?

 -

-A: Lemon juice may be substituted very
+A: Lemon juice may be substituted very successfully in most

-required. return to
+return to top

 << Previous Page 3